Stage 5: Pre-Departure Preparations

 Support and Training for Field School Directors

 - You will meet with ISS several times during the Pre-Departure Stage, and will be in frequent email contact with the Field School Coordinator and Program Assistant to update ISS and confirm details.
-You will also be in contact with the ISS Administrative Coordinator about your Cash Advance and payments to organizations providing services.
+You will also be in contact with the ISS Manager, Administration about your Cash Advance and payments to organizations providing services.
 Here are the standard meetings:

 · Field School Director Meeting (usually mid-March for Summer Field Schools; At this meeting, get to know other Field School Directors, discuss best practices and tips for in the field, and review SFU Field School Code of Conduct)